-In today’s evolving accounts payable landscape, there are many technologies and trends to stay abreast of, which makes life difficult for Accounts Payable Manager, Controllers, and CFO’s alike.
-Knowing which segment of their jurisdiction to focus on is a challenging and continuously shifting set of items to discern.
+In today’s evolving accounts payable landscape, there are many technologies and trends to stay abreast of, which makes life difficult for Accounts Payable Managers, Controllers, and CFOs alike.
+Knowing which segment of their jurisdiction to focus on is a challenging and continuously shifting set of items to discerning.
 However, one of the most rapidly evolving niches within the AP landscape is that of electronic payment technologies.
 Financial pressures along with organizational pressures to evolve and improve are forcing leaders to look to new options to create wins for their organization from a workflow and financial perspective.
-In short, the good news is that few areas offer the promise that comes with electronic payments, and yet, it is still a segment of the payments arena that is coming into it’s prime.
+In short, the good news is that few areas offer the promise that comes with electronic payments, and yet, it is still a segment of the payments arena that is coming into its prime.

 Finally, there is the consideration of acceptance to consider.
 One of the compelling reasons to consider virtual payments a la virtual MasterCard type arrangements is the widespread acceptance of the payment type.
-Certainly there are several major players in this space, to include American Express and various bank cards, but in terms of broad reception of the brand, MasterCard is arguably at the forefront of the market.
+Certainly, there are several major players in this space, including American Express and various bank cards, but in terms of the broad reception of the brand, MasterCard is arguably at the forefront of the market.

 If you haven’t looked at ways to improve how you are making payments today and if you want to make the process and financial impacts in your organization in a big way, consider harnessing the power of virtual payments in your company and begin cutting the extraneous process costs and begin grabbing the available rebates that are eluding you today.
 We believe that there are few undertakings within the AP organization that offer as significant a financial windfall as this type of initiative and are eager to hear your thoughts too!

 Schedule a free demo with our team to explore how our CloudX document processing automation software can accelerate your accounts payable processes and add efficiencies to your business!